JGCRI/gcamfaostat/README.md

 # Related publications
+-Bond-Lamberty, Ben, Kalyn Dorheim, Ryna Cui, Russell Horowitz, Abigail Snyder, Katherine Calvin, Leyang Feng et al. "gcamdata: An R package for preparation, synthesis, and tracking of input data for the GCAM integrated human-earth systems model."
+Journal of Open Research Software 7, no. 1 (2019).
+DOI: 10.5334/jors.232
 -Calvin, Katherine V., Abigail Snyder, Xin Zhao, and Marshall Wise.
 "Modeling land use and land cover change: using a hindcast to estimate economic parameters in gcamland v2.
 0."
-Geoscientific Model Development 15, no. 2 (2022): 429-447.https://doi.org/10.5194/gmd-15-429-2022
+Geoscientific Model Development 15, no. 2 (2022): 429-447. https://doi.org/10.5194/gmd-15-429-2022
 -Chepeliev, Maksym.
 "Incorporating nutritional accounts to the GTAP Data Base."
 Journal of Global Economic Analysis 7, no. 1 (2022): 1-43. https://doi.org/10.21642/JGEA.070101AF
 -Narayan et al., (2021). ambrosia: An R package for calculating and analyzing food demand that is responsive to changing incomes and prices.
 Journal of Open Source Software, 6(59), 2890. https://doi.org/10.21105/joss.02890